Skip to main content

 School and Education

 Introduction Although the literature is limited, research suggests that most newly-arrived immigrant children do well in school.
-In particular, immigrant children from Africa, China and other Asian countries, India and the Middle East generally achieve greater educational success than their Canadian-born peers.1 However, not all newcomer children and youth do…
+In particular, immigrant children from Africa, China and other Asian countries, India and the Middle East generally achieve greater educational success than their Canadian-born peers.
+1 However, not all newcomer children and youth…

 Prenatal Risk Factors for Developmental Delay